SuperCipher/trilema-scale/README.md

 # Goal

-The increasing variety and quantity of distributed ledger technology make blockchain selection and adoption more time consuming.
+The increasing variety and quantity of distributed ledger technology make blockchain selection and adoption more time consuming.<br/>
-The creator of this project tries to find a universal metric to compare common blockchain attributes in this case Scalability, Decentralization, and Security also known as the blockchain trilemma.
+The creator of this project tries to find a universal metric to compare common blockchain attributes in this case Scalability, Decentralization, and Security also known as the blockchain trilemma.<br/>
-With these 3 key attributes creators try to rank and/or quantified these metrics as much as possible knowing that these metrics are far from perfect but at least give us some high-level comparison between vastly different technology and design philosophy system.
+With these 3 key attributes creators try to rank and/or quantified these metrics as much as possible knowing that these metrics are far from perfect but at least give us some high-level comparison between vastly different technology and design philosophy system. <br/>
 With that create a visualization that will help distinguish different systems apart.

 # Evaluation criteria